-Welcome to www.n-georgia.com Discover St. Marys First Presbyterian Church - It is the oldest Presbyterian Church building in the state of Georgia, and has the distinction of being the oldest building in Georgia that has been in continuous use as a church since its erection in 1808.
-Stay and Play in GA!
+Welcome to www.n-georgia.com Visit the First Presbyterian Church in St. Marys Georgia - It is the oldest building in Georgia that has been in continuous use as a Presbyterian church since 1808.

 Georgia Festivals and Events